 A modest hike past a backwoods pond to a remote fire tower.

-NOTICE: As of December 2016, the fire tower was found structurally unsafe and closed for the foreseeable future.
-You may climb the mountain, but not the tower itself.
+NOTICE: As of May 2017, the fire tower was found structurally unsafe and both the trail and tower are closed for the foreseeable future.
+This is in addition to the closure of the tower itself in December 2016.

 Hidden away in the south-central Adirondacks is one of the largest Adirondack Fire Towers still standing and due to recent restoration efforts, it is safely climbable too.
 At an impressive 70 feet, those scared of heights need not apply.
 After a dizzying 11 flights of stairs, full 360 degree views show distant places such as Blue Mountain, the High Peaks, Indian Lake, and more.